 After months of side-stepping their comments, the catalyst for the launch came from the most unexpected place.. when I had to get new stupid tires for my car.

 I know you're probably thinking '...?'
 Besides the fact that they need oil & gas, I know nothing, I mean absolutely nothing about cars.
-I went in for a routine oil change, and four plus phone calls later, the mechanics had convinced me to spend a solid percentage of my income on new tires, an alignment, and an assortment of other things that they were sure were absolutely essential.
-Though they could have been legit, I felt swindled.. like they preyed upon my ignorance.
+I went in for a routine oil change, and four plus phone calls later, the mechanics had convinced me to spend a solid chunk of change on new tires, an alignment, and an assortment of other things that they were sure were absolutely essential.
+Though they could have been absolutely legit (and probably were), I still couldn’t help but feel swindled.. like they preyed upon my ignorance.
 With my (honestly) bruised pride, I came up with an assortment of ideas - websites, apps.. you name it - to serve as guides for people who feel completely lost when dealing with that car stuff.. but, again we come back to: I know nothing about cars.

 I'm not going to lie and say it hit me right away -- but, eventually I realized that what I do know a lot about - with a similar knowledge barrier - is science.
 I also know how to conduct proper research and even teach it.
 On top of this, the current way science is presented in the media is a real issue.
 (Jon Oliver talks about it here) In short, research is often stripped of the meaningful stuff leaving only the catchy headlines.
 Worse yet, it’s often is plagued with sometimes questionable data or sourced from low impact (read: not great) journals.
 I mean - how many times have you heard that dairy products are basically going to kill you?
 And then the next week heard to eat more yogurt ‘cause you need more probiotics… ?